Enhancing Cloud Security by Reducing Container Images Through Distroless Techniques

 The Amazon Web Service (AWS) images shown in Figures 8 and 9 are not necessarily equal to what they offer as hosted, but they are base images that AWS provides so that users can create their own:

 This approach allows us to tackle two main security issues that we have observed.
 We can significantly reduce the number of packages inside the image and retain only what is necessary for the intended application to run.
 By doing so, we also decrease the attack surface that cybercriminals can exploit.
 This approach also allows us to drastically reduce the number of vulnerabilities, even bringing it down to zero in most cases.
 This new approach makes the application more secure when deployed.

 An alternative approach to Distroless

-When we started this research, we noticed that most of the Distroless approaches we analysed sought to achieve lighter and faster containers.
-In many cases, we observed that the container images did not have unnecessary tools and libs, while some even used scratch images with just a few base file systems as layers mounted afterwards.
+When we started this research, we noticed that most of the Distroless approaches we analyzed sought to achieve lighter and faster containers.
+In many cases, we observed that the container images did not have unnecessary tools and libs, while some even used scratch images with just a few base file systems as layers mounted afterward.

 We propose an alternative approach to Distroless, which is to use a multistage build technique plus a scratch image that contains only the necessary supporting binaries for the intended application to run.